 The Winchester Deer Season XP line is also competitively priced and has one of the lowest costs per round out of all the 7mm RM ammo on this list.

 So, not only is this some very reasonably priced 7mm Rem Mag ammo, but it also has a very good reputation for producing a giant wound channel and minimizing the distance deer run after being hit.
 In fact, this Winchester ammo is one of my top recommended brands of 7mm Rem Mag ammo for whitetail deer hunting.

 That being said, I would NOT recommend using it for bigger game like elk or moose.
 If you need a budget option for ammo suitable for hunting really big game, go with the 175 grain Remington Core Lokt I previously recommended.

-Note: Winchester also makes a lead copper version of their Deer Season XP line for hunters in areas where lead free bullets are required.
+Note: Winchester also makes a lead free version of their Deer Season XP line using copper bullets for hunters in areas where lead free bullets are required.

 - Bullet Type: Extreme Point

 - Bullet Weight: 140 grains